Songa210/-plsql-window-functions-NIYOMWUNGERE-Elyse/README.md

 # Select From Tables
 ## Select from customers
 ### Explanation:
 .
-The screenshot shows a query run on the customers table using SELECT * FROM customers;.
+This screenshot below shows a query run on the customers table using SELECT * FROM customers;.
 This command is used to retrieve and display all records from the customers table, including CUSTOMER_ID, NAME, and REGION.
 It helps verify that the data inserted earlier is stored correctly and can be retrieved without errors.
 ![alt text](./Images/Select_From_Customer.png)

 ## Select from products
 ### Explanation:
 .
-The screenshot shows a query run on the products table using SELECT * FROM products;.
+This screenshot below shows a query run on the products table using SELECT * FROM products;.
 This command retrieves all records from the products table and displays PRODUCT_ID, NAME, and CATEGORY.
 It ensures that product information such as names and categories were inserted correctly into the database.
 ![alt text](./Images/Select_From_Products.png)

 ## Select from Transactions
 ### Explanation:
 .
-The screenshot shows a query run on the transactions table using SELECT * FROM transactions;.
+This screenshot below shows a query run on the transactions table using SELECT * FROM transactions;.
 This command retrieves all rows in the transactions table and displays TRANSACTION_ID, CUSTOMER_ID, and PRODUCT_ID.
 It helps confirm that the relationships between customers and products are correctly recorded in the database.
 ![alt text](./Images/Select_From_Transactions.png)